oasis-tcs/openc2-oc2ls/oc2ls.md

 > JIDL for some basic and complex types

-A 5-tuple is a common means of representing a TCP or UDP session, providing the source and destionation IP addresses and ports, and identifying the Layer 4 protocol in use.
+A 5-tuple is a common means of representing a TCP or UDP session, providing the source and destination IP addresses and ports, and identifying the Layer 4 protocol in use.
 The corresponding OpenC2 target type is called an `IPv4-Connection` (see section [3.4.1.10](#34110-ipv4-connection)).
 A group of basic types and